MileHacker Logo

 Safety Advisory:

-While Cochabamba's nightlife is generally lively, always pay attention to what's around you, notably after sunset.
-Keep valuables secure and use official transport.
+While Cochabamba's nightlife is generally lively, constantly be mindful of your surroundings, notably after sunset.
+Keep valuables secure and take official transport.
 Avoid accepting drinks from strangers.

 Shopping & Markets